opensensorhub/osh-docs/docs/dev-guide.md

 #### Clone your GitHub repository

-Clone your new GitHub repository locally by following the steps in the [Download and Build](#downloading-and-building-from-source) section except you'll be using your own fork URL (e.g. https://github.com/yourusername/osh-***) instead of the *opensensorhub* version.
+Clone your new GitHub repository locally by following the steps in the [Building from Source](#building-from-source) section except you'll be using your own fork URL (e.g. https://github.com/yourusername/osh-***) instead of the *opensensorhub* version.

 #### Work on something new!